grnet/snf-image/docs/interface.rst

    form is specified, then a whole secondary disk will be configured to be swap.
 Defining *SWAP=c* will configure the third disk of the VM to be swap.This property only applies to Linux instances.

+ * **CLOUD_INIT=bool**
+   If this property is set, the configuration tasks will try to inject suitable cloud-init configuration into the instance instead of directly altering system files.
+This implies that the image has enabled cloud-init support.

  * **CUSTOM_TASK=<base64_encoded_content>**
    This property can be used to run a user-defined configuration task.
 The